vast-data/cosmos-labs/lab2/README.md

 ## 🎯 Overview

 A complete metadata infrastructure system that processes Swift satellite data and provides search capabilities using VAST Database and S3 storage.
+This solution demonstrates how to use `vastpy` for storage management and `vastdb` for metadata catalog functionality to create a comprehensive metadata system for Orbital Dynamics' satellite data.

 **Key Features:**
 - Creates VAST views using `vastpy` for raw data and metadata storage